Skip to content

 SUBJECT:

-A meeting for school psychologists and school psychology interns has been scheduled for Friday, January 23, 2026, from 12:30 to 3:30 p.m. in the auditorium of the Auxiliary Services Building (7905 South Redwood Road).
-Matthew Wappett, Ph.D., Executive Director of the Institute for Disability Research and Policy and Practice, at Utah State University will provide us with a presentation on surviving stress, burnout, and becoming more resilient.
+A meeting for school psychologists and school psychology interns has been scheduled for Friday, March 13, 2026, from 12:30 to 3:30 p.m. at the Auxiliary Services Building Auditorium (7905 South Redwood Road).
+Nicole Hawkins, Ph.D., clinical psychologist and CEO of Center for Change will provide us with a presentation on the influence of social media on mental health, body image, and eating disorders in adolescent girls.

 Part-time Staff: I would appreciate it if you could adjust your schedules in order to attend this meeting.